ryanjgallagher/core_periphery_sbm/README.md

 node2label_l = layered.get_labels(last_n_samples=50)
 ```

-You can also retrieve the probability a node belongs to the core or periphery (hub-and-spoke model) or each layer (layered model).
+You can estimate the probability a node belongs to the core or periphery (hub-and-spoke model) or each layer (layered model).
 You can also retrieve just an array of labels or probabilities, where nodes are indexed according to their labels' alphabetic order in the network.

 ```python
 #  Dictionary of node -> ordered array of probabilities